 When asked about her experience as a volunteer here, June said, " It has been a joy and privilege to work with an organization that reaches out to the homeless...I am proud to be part of it.

 Raised in De Moines, Iowa, Mary Lou is the mother of six children.
 She retired from Aurora Colorado Public Schools where she worked as an aid and secretary.
 Afterward, Mary Lou worked as a Legal Assistant and retired after 20 years.
 She then attended Christ for a Nation's Bible School in Texas and was ordained a pastor.
 She worked for 20 years as a volunteer chaplain for the Department of Corrections, conducting church services, Bible studies, and individual counseling sessions.
 During this time, she also served as Associate Pastor at Redeemer's Christian Fellowship for several years, while raising four grandchildren in Colorado.

 Mary Lou now lives here with her retired Marine Corp son and his family.
 She attends the Family of God Christian Church where she teaches children's Sunday School.
 She has volunteered at the Soup Kitchen, Onslow County Hospice, and now teaches Bible studies as a volunteer here at Philippians Place.

-Originally from Webster Groves, MO (just outside of St. Louis).
-Enlisted in the Marine Corps in 1988.
-Traveled and deployed throughout the world for 25 years before retiring in 2013 from MALS-29 on MCAS New River.
-Went straight into real estate after retiring from the Marine Corps and have been helping people buy, sell and fix houses ever since.
+Wylie is originally from Webster Groves, MO (just outside of St. Louis).
+He enlisted in the Marine Corps in 1988.
+He traveled and was deployed throughout the world for 25 years before retiring in 2013 from MALS-29 on MCAS New River.
+Wylie went straight into real estate after retiring from the Marine Corps and has been helping people buy, sell and fix houses ever since.